willkg/blog/posts/mozilla/socorro_dev_env.rst

    had fake memory dumps, we'd have to update it every week to reflect changes in the data we're getting from crash reports from the nightly channel.

    Why does it have to be so up-to-date?
-A chunk of the work we do on Socorro is to deal with changes in crash reports just after they've happened.
+A significant portion of the work we do on Socorro is to deal with changes in crash reports just after they've happened.

-3. Even if we could figure out mediocre fake crash data and accounted for Firefox crash reports changing regularly, the rest of the world is also changing.
+3. Even if we could figure out mediocre fake crash data and taken into account Firefox crash reports changing regularly, the rest of the world is also changing.
 New processors.
 New GPUs.
 Changes in operating systems.
 Changes in libraries and stack frames.

-Between looking at the fake crash data generation system that Socorro has, tinkering with building a new one, and conversations I've had with Lonnen and Ted and others over the last year, I decided a mediocre fake data generation system is a significant project and it wasn't worth doing now.
+Between looking at the fake crash data generation system that Socorro has, tinkering with building a new one, and conversations I've had with Lonnen, Ted, and others over the last year, I decided a mediocre fake data generation system is a significant project and it wasn't worth doing now.

-Instead, I wrote a script that pulls publicly available information from `<https://crash-stats.mozilla.com/>`_.
+Instead, I wrote a script that pulls publicly available information from `<https://crash-stats.mozilla.com/>`__.
 That was way easier, has a much lower maintenance burden, and met our current needs.

-Maybe someone will attempt the white whale that is a mediocre fake crash data generation system some day.
+Maybe someone will attempt the challenging task of creating a mediocre fake crash data generation system some day.

 Tell me more about this local development environment